ceph/ceph-deploy/docs/source/mon.rst

 most common scenarios.
 Monitors are usually very particular in what they need to work correctly.

+.. note:: Before version v1.5.33 ceph-deploy relied upon ``ceph-create-keys``.
+          Using ``ceph-create-keys`` produced a side effect of deploying all bootstrap keys on the mon node so making all mon nodes admin nodes.
+          This can be recreated by running the admin command on all mon nodes see :ref:`admin` section.

 create-initial
 ------------------
 Will deploy for monitors defined in ``mon initial members``, wait until